 The Religion News Service has posted an excellent profile of Tulsi Gabbard, the Democrat running for Congress in Hawaii’s 2nd district.
 Gabbard is leading in the polls by a whopping 52 points and should win in a landslide.
 Of course, her opponent, Kawika Crowley, lives and campaigns out of bumper-stickered white van.
-If Gabbard wins, … Continue reading Tulsi Gabbard, the First Hindu in the U.S. Congress?
+If Gabbard wins, she will be the first Hindu in the United States Congress.

 In the RNS article, reporter Omar Sacirbey notes some of the push back non-Christian religions have experienced in Congress:

 Not everyone would welcome a Hindu into Congress.
 When self-proclaimed “Hindu statesman” Rajan Zed was asked to open the Senate with a prayer in 2007, the American Family Association called the prayer “gross idolatry” and urged members to protest; three protesters from the fundamentalist group Operation Save America interrupted the prayer with shouts from the gallery.

 Then-Rep. Bill Sali, R-Idaho, said the prayer and Congress’ first Muslim member “are not what was envisioned by the Founding Fathers.”
 Former presidential candidate Rick Santorum told supporters this summer that equality was a uniquely Judeo-Christian concept that “doesn’t come from the East and Eastern religions.”
 Crowley, in an interview with CNN.com, said Gabbard’s faith was incompatible with the Constitution.